Introduction

 - Lighting: Sit near a window or use a ring light.

 - Audio: Your phone mic is good enough.
-If you have a lav mic, even better.
+If you’ve a lav mic, even better.

 - Framing: Look into the camera.
 Make sure your background is clean and non-distracting.